 Q: “How do you get forgiveness from the loan?”

 A: This is important.
 “How you get forgiveness is that you must apply by an approved lender which is an FDI insured bank, there’s 1,800 of these institutions nationwide you can also go to a credit union.
-Your documentation must verify that your total number of FTEs on payroll and their payroll rates are equivalent or higher than what you did in your baseline period.”
+Your documentation must verify that your total number of FTEs (full-time equivalents) on payroll and their payroll rates are equivalent or higher than what you did in your baseline period.”
 Remember, they’re looking at that period of time, if you’ve been open over a year, they’re going to look at last year’s average monthly payroll and FTE equivalents and then they’re going to make sure that you have the same, if not better, or no greater than a 25% reduction in reducing of staff hours across the board – staff reduction.
 If they’re a 40-hour employee, that you didn’t cut people below 30.
 That’s going to disqualify you.

 Any loan amount not forgiven will be carried forward as a 4% interest rate and a 10-year term.
 You’re going to need to have documentation to verify payments that were covered under this loan program, and documentation to verify the number of employees on payroll, the payroll rates including the IRS payroll tax filings for your state and local governments.